Ellewoutsdijk: History

 Ellewoutsdijk was home to 706 people in 1840.
-In 1927, a railway station was built on the Goes to Hoedekenskerke railway line.
-It closed in 1934.
+In 1927, a railway station was built on the Goes to Hoedekenskerke railway line, but it closed in 1934.
 In 1944, the village was severely damaged during the Battle of the Scheldt.
-Ellewoutsdijk used to be an independent municipality until 1970 when it was merged into Borsele.
+Ellewoutsdijk used to be an independent municipality until 1970, when it was merged into Borsele.

-In 2003, the Westerscheldetunnel opened and is located between Ellewoutsdijk and Terneuzen.
-It is the longest tunnel of the Netherlands, however the nearest exit is 10 km by car from the village.
+In 2003, the Westerscheldetunnel opened which is located between Ellewoutsdijk and Terneuzen.
+It is the longest tunnel in the Netherlands.
+The nearest exit is 10 km by car from the village.